TheShawnMiranda/LG-TV-Ad-Block/README.md

 ## Update: ~Go offline~

 I just wanted to provide an update that despite my best efforts, my C2 at least keeps showing notifications on every boot.
-This appears to be a part of their plan to become a data harvesting company.[Click here](https://youtu.be/Q9uefFYe6bM) for more info. ~As a result, I have decided to just take it offline.
+This appears to be a part of their plan to become a data harvesting company.
+[Click here](https://youtu.be/Q9uefFYe6bM) for more info. ~As a result, I have decided to just take it offline.
 I reset my TV and erased all network settings.
 I will not be bring it online for the forseeable future.
 While this list doesn't fully eliminate the notifications, and recommendations, it does still reduce them drastically.
 So~ I will be leaving it up.
 If you have new additions or changes, feel free to create a PR, and I will accept it.

 ## Test setup